Skip to content

 • Marketing Plan

 Starting a record label is not a cakewalk.
-The business faces a number of challenges, so you have to be ready with the investment you want to make.
-You can finance your business with a loan, but do remember that record labels run the risk of coming across as a vanity project.
+The business faces several challenges, so you have to be ready with the investment you want to make.
+You can finance your business with a loan but do remember that record labels run the risk of coming across as a vanity project.

 You may find some investors as well if your music idea is unique and has a clear selling proposition.